For all the dancers and choreographers wanting to know all my secrets:

 The program offers dance theatre workshops with incredible theatre directors and renown choreographers, as well as management sessions.

-15 Belgian dancers and 15 Portugese dancers will have have the opportunity to collaborate together.
+15 Belgian dancers and 15 Portugese / EU dancers will have have the opportunity to collaborate together.

-In addition to a week intensive in Portugal (16 April – 22 April)
+The week intensive in Portugal (Torres Vedras) is 16 April – 22 April.

 I must give a huge shout out to Zinnema, my partner in crime and the most innovative arts centre, who has been supporting this project since 2015!!
 We are also very excited to collaborate this year with Perform Act in Portugal.